begonia599/CodexBridge/README.md

 Keep the process running via `pm2`, `systemd`, `forever`, or any other supervisor.
 If you need HTTPS, front the service with Nginx/Caddy pointing to `localhost:8080`.
 You can run `npm run codex:chat` alongside the server for CLI interaction.

+### Dashboard prototype

+Visit `http://<host>:8080/dashboard` to see the placeholder dashboard (served from `public/dashboard.html`).
+The page currently loads mock content; once token parsing is wired up you can populate it with real account metadata and session stats.

 ### One-command setup for Linux

 ```bash